ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 Antoni embraces Enoch.
 “It’s never enough.
 Thank you for everything.
 You’ve been my most loyal friend.”

 Enoch responds with the flit of his ocular shutters and places a metal hand on Antoni’s back.
 When Antoni releases him, he obediently turns and grants access to his core.
-Antoni hesitates for a moment but goes through with it  .
+Antoni hesitates for a moment but goes through with it.
 His long-time companion freezes in time.
 Antoni takes the source into his palm and drains its life.
 There it sits, a clear sphere with a pinhole black core.

 “Rest well, my friend.”